 Mastic gum is a resin that comes from the mastic tree, or sap-like substance.
 The mastic tree is an evergreen shrub growing on Chios, the Greek island.

-For centuries people have been using mastic gum for its medicinal properties.
-The first known reference to the mastic gum actually dates back to the 5th century BC.
-Some evidence suggests that the mastic gum is an antioxidant with antimicrobial and anti-inflammatory properties.
+For centuries, people have been using mastic gum for its medicinal properties.
+The first known reference to mastic gum actually dates back to the 5th century BC.
+Some evidence suggests that mastic gum is an antioxidant with antimicrobial and anti-inflammatory properties.

 No studies have proven that any condition can be treated with mastic gum.
 That said, there is some evidence suggesting it could help with issues such as stomach upset and dental cavities.

 Mastic gum has low potential for serious side effects.
 People should nevertheless ask a doctor before using mastic or any other natural supplements.

 Learn more about the uses and benefits of mastic gum and some potential risks in this article.

 People are using mastic gum for a range of health reasons.
 Although studies on it were generally small, it holds promise as a treatment for conditions of digestive and oral health.
 Its effects on antioxidants can also be beneficial for conditions such as heart disease and cancer.

 Experts need more extensive human studies on mastic gum, however, before they can recommend it as a treatment for serious health problems.